ChristosKrilisDev/ml-agents-thesis-project/README.md

   | **Phase B**|| **bs ** || **ab ** |
   | **Phase C**|| **cs ** || **ac ** |
   | **Phase D**|| **ds ** || **ad ** |

+  documentation that corresponds to the release version you're using.
+- The `com.unity.ml-agents` package is [verified](https://docs.unity3d.com/2020.1/Documentation/Manual/pack-safe.html)
+  for Unity 2020.1 and later.
+Verified packages releases are numbered 1.0.x

 # Training with mlagents-learn